Intent-based Application Services Definition

 Does Avi Offer Intent-based Application Services?

 Avi Networks delivers Intent-based Application Services by automating intelligence and elasticity across any cloud.
 Intent-based is based on a declarative model that allows you to focus on the desired business outcomes by specifying intent.
 It frees you from repetitive and error prone manual inputs, which represent the imperative model of the past.
 Avi does the heavy lifting in the application services delivered to you with built-in analytics and full automation so you can focus on innovation.
-The applications services delivered include software load balancing, web application security, and elastic service mesh for container-based microservices applications.
+The applications services delivered include software load balancing, web application security, and ingress gateway for container-based microservices applications.

 For more information on intent-based application services see the following resources: